nejckorasa/file-uploader/README.md

 ## Backup storage

 Service can act as a (backup) storage for any kind of data.
-Files are saved to local disk sotrage - base path is configurable.
+Files are saved to local disk storage - base path is configurable.
 (See property `files.path`)

 ## Configurable file age